flyingcircusio/doc/src/guide/tutorial/index.md

 :::{note}
-Our firewalls allow all traffic from the internet on the public interface (ethfe) but restrict access to the server network (ethsrv) to select services like SSH, HTTP and HTTPS.
+Our firewalls allow all traffic from the internet on the public interface (ethfe) but restrict access to the server network (ethsrv) to selected services like SSH, HTTP and HTTPS.
 You should therefore be careful to configure internally used software like databases to listen on the IPs of the server network only.
 :::